qbrilliance/qristal-core/examples/CLI_executable/README.md

                                         optimisation info
       * General options
         -q[#qubits]                       -q10 accepts up to 10 qubits, default:
-                                          12 (qbos can currently support up to maximum 48 qubits.
+                                          12 (the QB SDK can currently support up to maximum 48 qubits.
 All qubits on a QB chip are operationally connected.
                                           However, the clustered arrangement of